Fuse

 Scope a pull request

-Goal: review a branch by fusing just what it changed and the code that depends on it, not the whole repository.
+Goal: review a branch by fetching just what it changed and the code that change impacts, not the whole repository.

-The seed is every file changed since main. --include-dependents (on by default) adds the first-degree dependents of each changed file, the code most likely to break from the change.
+The seed is every file changed since the git ref. fuse review then computes the blast radius, the callers, DI consumers, route and request handlers, options consumers, and related tests reachable from the changed files, and emits the changed files plus that neighborhood as packed context.
 The ref can be a branch, a commit, or a relative reference like HEAD~5.
 This needs git on your PATH.

 On this page